NeilJustice/ZenUnitAndMetalMock/README.md

 }
 ```

-The above `TEST3X3` syntax defines three independent test cases for function `Calculator::Add(int x, int y)`, with test values processed "three by three" for a total of three unit tests.
+The above `TEST3X3` syntax defines three independent test cases for function `Calculator::Add(int x, int y)`, with test case values processed "three by three" for a total of three unit tests.

 ZenUnit's second key feature is its convenient syntax for writing type-parameterized unit tests: